 GFMS calculates their “net balance” by subtracting physical demand from supply, then deducted or added changes in Silver ETF and Exchange inventories.
 According to their data (as of Sept 2016), Silver ETF’s and Exchanges added 133.3 Moz of silver to their inventories.
 Furthermore, total physical demand exceeded total supply by 52.2 Moz to arrive at the total 185.5 Moz (rounded to 185 Moz) net deficit.

 These annual deficits have been supplemented by silver surpluses of the 1980s and 1990s.
 However, annual deficits are forecasted to continue as mine supply continues to decline along with subdued scrap supply.

 Why Do These Supply & Demand Factors Matter For the Future Price Of Silver?

 Recently I have stated that new information on the Thermodynamic Oil Collapse, based on the Hills Group and Louis Arnoux’s work, suggests that supply and demand are not the real factor that determines price, rather it’s the cost of production.

 However, gold and silver are different from most other metals, commodities, and energy.
 While silver is consumed more than gold, it still functions as “MONEY” or a “STORE OF VALUE.”
 Thus, it should be valued differently than copper, wheat, or oil.

 I don’t look at global mine supply or the annual silver deficits as factors that will impact the market price of silver by certain degrees, rather I look at them as a TELLTALE sign that the overall trend is changing and has been for nearly a decade.
 It is the longer-term fundamental trend change that interests me, not the year-by-year supply and demand factors on price.

-Currently, the silver price is based on its cost of production (90-95%) plus some supply and demand factors.
+Currently, the silver price is based on the silver production cost (90-95%) plus some supply and demand factors.
 While many believe the BIG BANKS can push the price of silver anywhere they see fit, this is pure nonsense.
 If the Big banks pushed the price of silver 25-50% below its average primary silver cost of production, traders would come in by the droves.
 While traders may be uninterested in long-term fundamentals, they aren’t stupid as it pertains to short-term market forces.